 - Any potential breach in biosecurity in containment facilities.

 All employees are responsible for reporting potential biohazardous incidents to their immediate supervisor.
-See the Biohazardous Laboratory Incidence/Accident Response and Reporting Protocol.
+See the Biohazardous Laboratory Incident/Accident Response and Reporting Protocol.

 Campus Transport of Biohazardous Material